Home DockerInstall Docker Engine And Docker Compose In AlmaLinux, CentOS, Rocky Linux

 Docker Compose is a tool that can be used to define and run multi-container Docker applications.
 With Compose, you use a Compose file to configure your application’s services.
 Then, using a single command, you can create and start all the services from your configuration.

-We can install Docker Compose using any one of the following methods.
+If you want to install latest Docker Compose version. use any one of the following methods.

 Download the latest Docker Compose from here.